KnightOS/phoenix/README.md

 # Phoenix

 The classic space shoot-em-up game ported to KnightOS.
+This also includes a TI-84+ Color Silver Edition port of Phoenix.

-Original, by Patrick Davidson: http://www.ticalc.org/archives/files/fileinfo/148/14876.html
+Original by Patrick Davidson: http://www.ticalc.org/archives/files/fileinfo/148/14876.html

 ## Compiling